 Where Does Aquamin Come From

 Lithothamnion calcareum is the red algae the supplement is derived from.
 Seaweed is a type of algae.
-This is why these words used interchangeably when describing the supplement.
+This is why these words are used interchangeably when describing the supplement.
 The algae are harvested from the Icelandic coast in the village of Bildudalur.
 The calcium in Aquamin is said to be 3 to 4 times more bioavailable than other forms of calcium.

 Where Can You Buy Aquamin?